 What is Bioethics?

 Bioethics is both a practice discipline and an organized way of thinking about moral problems related to technology and the biosphere.
 Bioethical problem solving is useful in medicine, the life sciences, research, social sciences and other fields where ethical conflicts may arise.
 The establishment of the Universal Declaration of Human Rights laid the ground for modern Bioethics.
 Moral violations, particularly the atrocities of WWII, the subsequent Nuremberg trials and code, combined with the documents like Rights of the Child, the Helsinki Declaration and the Belmont Report.

 Bioethicists are trained to facilitate moral decision making in ethically complex situations.
-To provide bioethics consultation, one does not have to be a member of the profession wherein a specific conflict has arisen.
+To provide bioethics consultation, one does not have to be a member of the profession wherein a specific conflict has arisen though it helps.
 A doctoral trained bioethicists may be equally as competent to facilitate moral decision making, in a medical case, as a physician-bioethicist.
 Though there are a plethora of bioethics certificate programs, in general bioethicists are trained in PhD programs or in fellowships related to their clinical or scientific disciplines.

 Bioethical conflicts manifest as tensions between competing ‘goods.’
 The goods are most often considered to beneficence, autonomy and justice.
 There are others - but in general a good — described by Dr. Al Jonsen is an entity which is held not by individuals but by the whole — ‘Peace’ being the quintessential example.
 Ethical conflicts usually show up as simple eyebrow raising events.
 Those events are the sort of thing that a person senses to be not quite right, but may not be certain that it is entirely wrong.
 If the risk to an individuals, or environment is high, exploration of the event should be stringent and organized…but before that there is the dialog that helps clarify the conflict.